osmandapp/web/main/docs/user/navigation/voice-navigation.md

 If you select a TTS voice, you need to have a respective [text-to-speech engine](https://en.wikipedia.org/wiki/Speech_synthesis) in your operating system.
 These are partly included in Android, iOS or can be installed separately.
 Please go to your [Android (device) settings](https://support.google.com/accessibility/android/answer/6006983), find Language and keyboard / Text-to-speech output or similar.
 Select or install an engine, then also install the language support for the language you need, this may be an extra setting or small download.

 Please test ('Listen to an example' or similar test button provided) if your Android TTS is working ok.
-Then you may also test if your OsmAnd voice prompts have been selected properly by going to [Settings-> Plugins-> OsmAnd development-> Test voice prompts](voice-navigation.md#testing-of-voice-prompts).
+Then you may also test if your OsmAnd voice prompts have been selected properly by going to [Settings → Plugins → OsmAnd development → Test voice prompts](voice-navigation.md#testing-of-voice-prompts).
 (OsmAnd development plugin must be activated to see the setting).
-To disable voice prompts, please go to "Configure profile"-> "Navigation Settings"-> "Voice prompts"-> "Voice guidance" and select 'Do not use' option.
+To disable voice prompts, please go to "Configure profile" → "Navigation Settings" → "Voice prompts" → "Voice guidance" and select 'Do not use' option.

 ## Testing of voice prompts